cloudblog004/fantasticfoodies/content/en/posts/1595-how-to-prepare-favorite-ray-and-39-s-and-39-chicken-tortilla-soup.md

 1. start by prepping all your veggies. and dicing your chicken
 1. add 1 tbspn oil and cook chicken till done.this chicken you can find in your local supermarket in the butcher area already pre seasoned like a fajita seasoning. set aside
 1. mix achote paste with 1 tspn water add to pot . this makes the base of your sauce
-1. add olive oil all veggies, garlic and stir fry about 5 minutes. add in stock, water &amp; all seasonings. cook med-high heat till veggies are tender about 20 minutes. keep checking so seasonings.
+1. add olive oil all veggies, garlic and stir fry about 5 minutes. add in stock, water & all seasonings. cook med-high heat till veggies are tender about 20 minutes. keep checking so seasonings.
 Add in chicken cook another ten minutes. top with chips cheese as you like.
 1. Ready to serve and ENJOY!